rango-exchange/token-list/README.md

 3. Add your suggested token list at the end of `all-token-lists.json` file.

 4. Submit the Pull Request.
-Within the PR description, kindly provide an explanation regarding the DEXes/Bridges that your token is supported by, considering Rango's integration.
+Within the _PR description_, kindly provide an explanation regarding **the DEXes/Bridges that your token is supported by**, considering Rango's integration.
 You could find list of all supported protocols [here](https://docs.rango.exchange/integrations).

 </details>